VsIG-official/How-To-Commit-Better-Guide/README.md

 Commit message composition is just as important as naming your variables and methods.
 If you’re following the first tip above, it’s very tempting to label a commit as simply “changes” or “savepoint.”
 Don’t fall into that hole.

-Specify the type of commit:
+- Specify the type of commit:

     - feat: The new feature you're adding to a particular application
     > feat: add beta sequence
     - fix: A bug fix
     > fix: remove broken confirmation message
     - style: Feature and updates related to styling
     > style: convert tabs to spaces
     - refactor: Refactoring a specific section of the codebase
     > refactor: share logic between 4d3d3d3 and flarhgunnstow
     - test: Everything related to testing
     > test: ensure Tayne retains clothing
     - docs: Everything related to documentation
     > docs: explain hat wobble
     - chore: Updating grunt tasks etc; no production code change
     > chore: add Oyster build script

 You can also use [emojis](https://getemoji.com/) to represent commit types.

-Specify **where** the changes were did (if they were in the same file (or one type of files)):
+- Specify **where** the changes were did (if they were in the same file (or one type of files)):

     `- docs: change wrong typings [*.uml]`

-Specify the size of commit (optional):
+- Specify the size of commit (optional):

     - s: small
-> s(feat):some text
+    > s(feat): some text
     - m: middle
-> m(feat):some text
+    > m(feat): some text
     - b: big
-> b(feat):some text
+    > b(feat): some text

 3. Make your changes in each commit **atomic**